Is Weed Legal in Tennessee? 2026 Marijuana Laws Explained

 • Other penalties: Drug offender school, probation, community service, court costs

-Possession Over ½ Ounce = Felony Charges
+Possession Over ½ Ounce May Lead to Felony Charges

 If you're carrying more than half an ounce, police may charge you with possession with intent to distribute, especially if they find packaging materials, scales, or large sums of cash.
 Penalties increase with the amount.